xewar/etch-a-sketch/README.md

-This is my very web first project - risograph-inspired etch-a-sketch.
+This is my very web first project - a risograph-inspired etch-a-sketch.
 I made this project while working through the Odin Project's Foundations course in December 2021.

 **About Riso**
 Risograph or 'riso' printers are digital printers that layer each color with bright, semi-transparent inks.
 It became popular with zine-makers and illustators because it's an easy and scalable way to emulate the look of screen-printing, and because of the availability of a beautiful range of bright colors in the inks.
 I first learned about riso printing at the School of Visual Arts Riso Lab in NYC (https://risolab.sva.edu/).